nimbekarnd/RANSAC-Implementation-Python/README.md

 ![Output for Dataset 1](https://github.com/nimbekarnd/RANSAC-Implementation-Python/blob/main/Output/Dataset1_1.png)

+We can see that the model estimated by least-square(LS) method (in red) and the one estimated by RANSAC method (blue) lie very close to each other.
+This suggests that LS method anyway shows good results with data that does not have abnormal points/noise/outliers.

 ### For Dataset 2

 * We can observe that few points (can be termed as outliers) in the this data set are far away from most of the points that are roughly following specific pattern/trend (quadratic curve)